Grievance Redressal Policy (2021-22)

 - Complaints need to be seen in the right perspective because they indirectly reveal weak spots in the working of the bank.
-Complaints received will be analyzed from all possible angles.
-Specific time schedule set up for handling complaints will be adhered to towards disposing of such complaints at all levels including branches, Zonal Office, Circle Office and Head Office.
+Complaints received will be analysed from all possible angles.
+Specific time schedule set up for handling complaints will be adhered to towards disposing of such complaints at all levels including branches, Zonal Office and Head Office.

 - Branch Managers will arrange to resolve the complaints within specific time frame, as decided by the bank.

 - Complaints are to be resolved as per the timelines.
 Automatic escalation mechanism is built in the Standard Public Grievance Redressal System (SPGRS) system with the following periodicity:

 Zonal office/head office are allowed to change the status of the complaint once it is resolved.
 Audit trial builds up automatically to find out at which level the complaint was resolved.